aniketsahu115/ArbFlow/README.md

 ## Overview

-ArbFlow demonstrates the transformative potential of **AI-driven DeFi automation** by creating an intelligent, accessible platform for arbitrage trading.
-By leveraging advanced machine learning algorithms, real-time market analysis, and seamless blockchain integration, ArbFlow bridges traditional trading complexity with next-generation automated strategies.
+ArbFlow demonstrates the transformative potential of **AI-driven DeFi automation** by creating an intelligent, accessible platform.
+By leveraging advanced machine learning algorithms, real-time market analysis, and seamless blockchain integration, ArbFlow bridges traditional DeFi complexity with next-generation automated strategies.

-### Mission Statement

 To democratize access to DeFi arbitrage opportunities globally by creating an intelligent, transparent, and efficient platform where users can leverage AI-powered strategies to maximize returns while maintaining full custody of their assets on the **Arbitrum Ecosystem**.